bozuko/bozuko/INSTALL.md

 #### Setup static networking for the private IP

 Add the following to /etc/network/interfaces.
-Use the address from the Linode "Remote Access" Tab.
+Use the address and netmask from the Linode "Remote Access" Tab.

     auto eth0:0
     iface eth0:0 inet static
     address X.X.X.X
-    netmask 255.255.255.0
+    netmask Y.Y.Y.Y

 Restart networking for the changes to take effect.
     /etc/init.d/networking restart